-Benefit Description You pay Professional services High Option Standard Option When we approve a treatment plan, we cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
+Benefit Description You pay Note: The calendar year deductible a We say "(No deducti applies to almost all benefits in this Section. ble)" when it does not apply.
+Professional services High Option When part of a treatment plan we approve, we cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
-Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
 Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: \$20 copay per visit \$25 copay per visit Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling • Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy
+Services include: • Diagnostic evaluation • Crisis intervention and stabilization for acute episodes • Medication evaluation and management (pharmacotherapy) Participating: \$35 copay per visit (no deductible) Non-participating: 50% of our plan allowance and any difference between our allowance and the billed amount